Security

 Inheritance.
 When an ancestor has data-bugdrop-mask, the entire ancestor box is masked as a single rectangle.
 Descendants do not get individual rectangles — this prevents gaps from CSS gap or non-masked siblings inside a masked container.

 Built-in defaults.
-These are always masked, with or without an explicit attribute:
+In supported DOM-rendered screenshot paths, BugDrop automatically masks these with or without an explicit attribute:

 • input[type="password"]